How are the residents selected?

 What is the average cost for housing in Houston?

-You should expect to pay $1200 to $1800/month for a one- or two-bedroom apartment if you live in the Texas Medical Center area.
+You should expect to pay $1200 or more per month for a one- or two-bedroom apartment if you live in the Texas Medical Center area.
 Housing in outlying areas is less expensive, but results in longer commute times.
 Most residents choose to live closer to the hospital.